jcnimble/burger/README.md

 Check it out on Heroku: https://blooming-ocean-27728.herokuapp.com/

 ### Issues
-This project was largely sucessful due to the Cat App Activty.
+This project was largely successful due to the Cat App Activty.
 It was the starter code for me -- I then adapted to the specific requirements of the Burger app.
 I did keep the delete fuctionality that was introduced in the cat activity.
-But, only when a Burger was in the "devoured" category.
+But, only when a Burger was in the "devoured/Eaten" category.
 I would have played with the CSS more, but need to put my energy into our next project.
 It was a little tricky moving from file to file to access different sections, but I got the hang of it.
 I like Handlebars -- although three files for one html page seems complicated.

 Uploading to heroku was a hassle, but lucklily I had it set up so I could use this as an example in our class activity.
 And was able to deploy it with help from Bryan and Buzz.